If you want music to be played by symphony orchestras all over the country, you should write a composition for the holidays.

 The success of the composition in finding audience testifies to how well Case achieved his goal.
 But it also reflects the work that he has put into helping audiences hear the piece.
 He bought a domain name for the composition (rocketsleigh.com) at which visitors can hear the piece as played by the Waterloo-Cedar Falls Symphony Orchestra conducted by Jason Weinberger, a former classmate of Professor Case.
 He has hired Wheaton students to email symphonies with information about the piece during the summer and visited with as many conductors and music directors as possible.

-As a composer, Case has received numerous honors and grants, and his work has been performed in many concerts, by many numerous orchestras and bands.
+As a composer, Case has received numerous honors and grants, and his work has been performed in concert by many orchestras and ensembles.

 “It’s extremely hard to get your work played,” he said.
 “You’re competing against Beethoven and the entire classical music tradition.”